dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 on just about any hardware platform.

-Applcations that need a more expensive key derivation to protect against brute-forcing of the key-derivation algorithm will want to use `Scrypt` if _and only if_ keys will _always_ be derived on hardware where no untrusted code will run during the derivation process.
+Applcations that need a more expensive key derivation to protect against brute-forcing of the derivation algorithm will want to use `Scrypt` if _and only if_ keys will _always_ be derived on hardware where no untrusted code will run during the derivation process.
 If keys may sometimes be derived on hardware shared with untrusted code,